Music stand: Marching band

 Marching band or some brass band members use a small sheet holder called a lyre or a clip which can be attached to an instrument.
 The clip holds a small piece of music, so the musician can read it while marching.

 Keyboard instruments

 Pianos, harpsichords, organs, and many post-1980s electronic keyboards have some type of rack or stand to hold sheet music and scores.
 On some grand pianos, the music stand can be removed when a performer is playing from memory.
-On some electronic or electric keyboards, the stand can be removed to facilitate transportation.
-If the music stands on electronic and electric keyboards were permanently attached, they would make the instrument harder to load into a van or car, and the stand would be vulnerable to damage.

-On some digital pianos designed for use in a private home or studio, the music rack is permanently installed, as they are meant to stay in one place.
-A high-end digital piano with a fixed music rack, stand and pedals would need a van and several helpers to move.
+On some electronic or electric keyboards, the stand can be removed to facilitate transportation and avoid damage.
+On some digital pianos designed for use in a private home or studio, the music rack is permanently installed.
 Most keyboardists who regularly transport electronic keyboards use stage pianos, or MIDI controller keyboards along with a sound module; on these instruments, all of the accessories (music rack, keyboard stand, sustain pedal) can be disconnected.
-Making the keyboard so that it can be broken down into separate components makes the instrument more transportable, even in small vehicles.